nuuday/gqlappsync/README.md

 }
 ```

-## Working with interfaces and unions in AppSync and GO
+## Working with interfaces and unions in AppSync and Go

 Appsync can't differentiate between interface implementations or unions unless the __typename field is provided with the name of the type.
 Therefore all graphql types that implement an interface or are part of a union will have a Typename field generated with a `json:"__typename"`-tag.
 Currently, Go doesn't support custom default values, so the Typename field has to be assigned through the `SetTypenameRecursively(x)`method.